tycrek/degoogle/degoogle.md

   - [Posteo](https://posteo.de/en) - **14-eyes** - Completely anonymous mail provider located in Germany.
   - [mailbox.org](https://mailbox.org/en/) - **14-eyes** - Paid email provider, also located in Germany.
   - [Disroot](https://disroot.org/) - **9-eyes** - Decentralized email service.
+  - [StartMail](https://www.startmail.com/en/) - **9-eyes** - Operated by the same people who run StartPage.
   - *This is just for the Gmail service, not a client*
 - Keep
   - [Joplin](https://joplinapp.org/) - Open-source notes/todo app.
 Available for Windows, macOS, Linux, Android, and iOS.
 Also offers a terminal version.
 It can import Evernote `.enex` files if you use that.
 It can also sync with Nextcloud (mentioned above).
   - [Standard Notes](https://standardnotes.org/) - Encrypted note storage with loads of features.
 Offers a web app as well as downloads for most operating systems.
 Has a paid plan, but the free tier has many useful features as well.
+  - [Zoho Notebook](https://www.zoho.com/notebook/) - A notebook from Zoho.
+Also available on Android.
 - Play Music & Play Movies and TV
   - [Jellyfin](https://jellyfin.github.io/) - Open-source alternative to the Play media services.
 You do need to provide your own content, however.
 In active development with frequent updates (to the source, that is).
   - [Airsonic](https://airsonic.github.io/) - **Music only** - Self-hosted open-source media streamer.
 Has features for transcoding audio on-the-fly for "virtually any audio format".
 You can also set bandwidth limits if you need to.
 Looks very powerful.